chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 ## Moving MNIST Benchmarks

 We provide benchmark results on the popular [Moving MNIST](http://arxiv.org/abs/1502.04681) dataset using $10\rightarrow 10$ frames prediction setting.
 Metrics (MSE, MAE, SSIM, pSNR) of the final models are reported in three trials.
 Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
-All methods are trained by Adam optimizer with Onecycle scheduler.
+All methods are trained by Adam optimizer with Onecycle scheduler and **single GPU**.

 ### **Benchmark of Video Prediction Methods**